realjas/DecisionMaker_iOS/README.md

 Make dynamic button more efficient merge for loops into a function that provides an array as a return.

-Add coin flipping sound effect when flipping a coin vs the "hmm" when deciding on options.

 DONE:

+Add coin flipping sound effect when in "FLIP COIN" mode vs "DECIDE" mode.

 Added comments to make the code easier to understand.